MrAman007/smallcase-common-stocks/readme.md

 ## _Tool for the smart investor_

 smallcase-tool OR scTool is a web scrapping/automation tool for smallcase website.
-Smallcase is a basket of stocks picked by experienced professionals, but you can find even better stocks to invest in by using this tool.
+Smallcase is a basket of stocks picked by experienced professionals, using this tool you can filter quality stocks from different smallcases and create your own smallcase.

 ## Features